Skip to content

 Method 2: Forward Liouville Tracking

-In forward Liouville tracking, we start from a sphere of initial conditions in velocity space at the source and trace forward to the detector.
-Here we combine a Monte Carlo sampling of the initial velocity sphere with the Liouville theorem.
+Forward Liouville tracking starts from a sphere of initial conditions in velocity space at the source and traces forward to the detector, combining Monte-Carlo sampling of the sphere with Liouville's theorem.

 julia